pacificclimate/weather-anomaly-tool/user-doc.md

 The central feature of the map is of course the markers, which represent data at each station.

 There are three categories of markers:
-- _Baseline markers_: A small black dot at the location of each station for which there is baseline data for the selected variable and month.
+- _Baseline data markers_: A small black dot at the location of each station for which there is baseline data for the selected variable and month.
-- _Monthly data markers_: A small black dot at the location of each station for which there is monthly data for the selected variable and month.
+- _Monthly data markers_: A small black dot at the location of each station for which there is monthly data for the selected variable, month and year.
-- _Anomaly data markers_: A coloured circle at the location of each station for which there is anomaly data for the selected variable and month, which requires both baseline and monthly data.
+- _Data value markers_: A coloured circle at the location of each station for which there is data (of the selected value type) for the selected variable, month and year.

+Baseline markers and monthly data markers do not differ in appearance.
+They can be shown or hidden (the default) using the map layer control in the upper right of the map.

-Each anomaly data marker is filled with a colour representing the value of the anomaly at that station.
-The meaning (value range) of the colour is shown in the colour bar above the map.
+Each data value marker is filled with a colour representing the value of the anomaly at that station.
+The meaning (value range) of each colour is shown in the colour bar above the map.
+See below for more details.

-An anomaly data marker can be clicked to show a pop-up that displays information on the station proper (its network, identity, location, etc.) and the anomaly and baseline data values for the selected variable and time period at that station.
+A data value marker can be clicked to show a pop-up that displays information on the station proper (its network, identity, location, etc.) and the data values for the selected variable and time period at that station.
+See below for more details.

+### Data value popups

+A data value popup contains the following information:
+- Station metadata
+  - Station name
+  - Network the station belongs to
+  - Station native ID: a unique station identifier provided by the network
+  - Location and elevation
+- Data
+  - Variable name (e.g., Precipitation)
+  - For Anomaly value type
+    - Baseline: absolute baseline value
+    - Anomaly: absolute difference from baseline
+    - Departure: relative difference from baseline
+  - For Monthly value type
+    - Monthly statistic: absolute value of monthly statistic (varies by variable: cumulative for precipitation; average for temperature)
+    - Data coverage: Fraction of contributing observations present in database relative to total number possible in selected period (month)
+  - For Baseline value type
+      - Baseline: absolute baseline value

 ### Marker colours: colour bar and colour scales